This week in the Building Your Team and Group Coaching

 Join the conversation at the Conversation Sparker Zone - our online community where you can explore virtual and team issues, coaching, productivity and business development)

-Join us for an upcoming ICF CCE approved program - Group Coaching Essentials (starts Friday June 7th - 8.75 CCEs), or the Virtual Facilitation Essentials(starts Monday June 3rd at 1:30 pm ET - 4 spots open - 8.5 CCEs)
+Join us for an upcoming ICF CCE approved program - Group Coaching Essentials (starts Friday June 7 - 8.75 CCEs), Advanced Group and Team Coaching Practicum (starts Monday July 8: 10 CCEs) or the Virtual Facilitation Essentials(starts Monday June 3rd - 4 spots open - 8.5 CCEs)